Tyler-Washington888/Meta-Minds/README.md

 - Implement filtered search on search bar
 - Integrate WYSIWYG rich text editor for creating posts
-- Utilize 'Load More' navigation, for posts,  on Explore screen
+- Utilize 'Load More' navigation for posts on Explore screen
-- Incorporate scroll-to-top functionality on page change with React Router
+- Incorporate scroll-to-top functionality on page change
 - Allow image upload using Cloudinary

 ***
 ## Code Showcase

 The ViewPost menu was a lot of fun to implement using a toggle and ternary operator.
-When the toggle was set to true, the menu showed on the screen and, depending on if the user created the post or not, gave the user certain options to further interact with the post.
+When the toggle was set to true, the ViewPost menu showed on the screen and, depending on if the user created the post or not, gave the user different options to further interact with the post.
 If the user created the post, they could update, delete, or copy the post.
 If they didn't create the post, they were restricted to copying the post.

 ```
  {isOpen && (